lHalali/og-xbox-compressed-to-xiso/README.md

    - Convert each CCI image to a redump-like ISO (without the video partition).
    - Combine ISO parts (if split) into a single image as Repackinator does not have any cli parameters to disable splitting.
    - Repacking the redump-like ISO to XISO with extract-xiso.
-   - Split the resulting XISO if it exceeds a 4 GB (limitation of FATX file system).
-If the image is split it the files have a part number before .iso extension.
+   - Split the resulting XISO if it exceeds the size of 4 GB (limitation of the FATX file system).
+Files have a part number before .iso extension if the image is split.
-   - Copy the `default.tbn` and `default.xbe` files from source directory if present to the output directory.
+   - Copy the `default.tbn` and `default.xbe` files from a source directory if present to the output directory.

 6. When the conversion is complete, you will find the XISO files in the selected output directory.
-The script does not remove the source CCI images but will clean all the temporary images (Repackinator's redump-like ISO, any parts after joning, large XISO after spliting)
+The script does not remove the source CCI images but will clean all the temporary images (Repackinator's redump-like ISO, any parts after joining, large XISO after splitting)

-## Features

-- **Batch Conversion**: Repacks multiple CCI files to XISO from a chosen directory.
-- **Automated Merging**: Automatically splits large XISO files.

 ## Additional Notes